 Dysphoria — a combination of symptoms such as discontent, resentment, irritability 20

 Librium withdrawal, like other benzodiazepines, is not your typical drug detox.
-Rapid detox not only ends up being too abrupt to endure but often the participant gets hurt in the process.
+Rapid detox often ends up being too abrupt to withstand, and the participant may get hurt in the process.

-Alternative to Meds has been the expert on benzo withdrawal for over 15 years.
+Alternative to Meds has been the expert on benzo withdrawal for over 17 years.
 We have published evidence regarding our success.
 This is long-term success, not just aggressively ripping someone off of the meds and leaving them in panic and sending the insurance company the bill.
-There are typically underlying genetic contributors, toxic body burden and life events and traumas contributing to the composite of anxiety, sleeplessness, and OCD.
+There are typically underlying factors to investigate, such as genetic contributors, toxic body burden, and life events and traumas contributing to the composite of anxiety, sleeplessness, and OCD.
 In some cases, the person is neurotoxic, forcing their neurology into sympathetic overdrive.
-They need to address that toxic burden before they can be sustainably med free.
+They will need to address that toxic burden before they can be sustainably med-free.

 You likely are aware of the backbite of this drug.
 Trying to subsist on benzos can be a mess.
 Trying to live life without them can be unbearable.
 There is hope for these situations, but it typically involves more than “just getting off the med.”
 It often involves a neurophysiological reboot.
 Please watch the videos you see here or call us to get hope about your situation.

 15 Years Experience by Professionals Who Understand Your Journey.

 Learn About Librium and Why Librium Withdrawal is Difficult